Apodini/Apodini/Sources/Apodini/Apodini.docc/Exporters/ExporterConfiguration.md

 # Configuration of Exporters

-Configuration of Exporters
+Extensive configuration options for Apodini Exporters.

+## Overview

 The `configuration` variable of the `WebService` allows developers to specify various settings of the Apodini web service.
 The probably most important one is the configuration of the Exporters, so what interfaces of the declaratively defined web service are exposed.
 Of course, the DSL of Apodini should also allow the developer to configure the exporters themselves, so for example what Encoding/Decoding strategy should be used by the exporter.

 This results in certain requirements that the ExporterConfiguration must fulfill.
 First, the exposed interfaces should be configurable via exporters as well as the exporters themselves.
 Furthermore, associated exporters, as for example the `REST` exporter and the `OpenAPI` exporter should be able to share their configuration without the need for the developer to pass the configuration twice.

-## Exporter-specific configuration
+### Exporter-specific Configuration

 Apodini's DSL implements these requirements in the following way.
 This example shows the definition of the `REST` interface exporter that exposes the `WebService` via a RESTful API.